 Drive and Ride Rules

-Eight drive and ride rules have been developed and are introduced by the overarching It's a two-way street campaign message 'show mutual respect' which is equally applicable to both drivers and bike riders.
+Eight drive and ride rules make up the It's a two-way street campaign message of 'show mutual respect' which is equally applicable to both drivers and bike riders.

 Mirroring that approach, each vehicle (car, bus, truck, motorbike) includes seat belts, front lights (indicator, white light) and rear lights (indicator, red stop light).
 Drivers and passengers are wearing seat belts.
 Drivers are shown to be driving at a safe speed and leaving a metre when passing bike riders.